Gifted-s/tikv/BENCH.md

 ## Benchmarking per client
-Goal: What is the max throughput/client and avarage latency for this requests
+Goal: What is the max throughput/client and avarage latency for these requests
 Note: This experiment was ran on a personal machine not an isolated environment (To fix later).
 Different batch sizes was tested